lorinzzz/Yoga-730-13ikb-Hackintosh/README.md

 # Yoga-730-13ikb-Hackintosh

-Works on Big Sur 11.6.8
+Works on Ventura 13.4

 - Using stock Samsung PM961 OEM SSD
 - Changed wifi card to Intel 9260

+** Functionalities that do not work **
+- Bluetooth does not work (BlueToolFixup.kext not functional - cannot connect)
+- S3 Sleep (hibernation) does not work
-- Bluetooth works
+-
-- Brightness only has 4 true steps